Renewable and Low Carbon Energy

-If you are considering installing a renewable energy system it is important to be aware whether or not you will need to apply for planning permission.
+You may need to apply for planning permission if you want to install a low carbon energy system.
 In some cases, the installation of renewable energy technologies for your home may be permitted development, so you do not need to submit an application.

 General guidance is available on the Planning Portal website or you can contact the Council's Planning and Building Service on 01264 368000.